kamerynjw/kamerynjw.github.io/teaching/2024/math335/syllabus.md

 * **Portfolio**

-    * *High Pass.* Submit all partial portfolios, and submit a final portfolio with 40 good quality problems, with at least 6 from each chapter.
+    * *High Pass.* Submit all partial portfolios, and submit a final portfolio with 30 good quality problems, with at least 5 from each of chapter 0 through 4.

-    * *Pass.* Don't meet the requirements for a high pass, miss at most one partial portfolio submission, and submit a final portfolio with 30 good quality problems, with at least 4 from each chapter.
+    * *Pass.* Don't meet the requirements for a high pass, miss at most one partial portfolio submission, and submit a final portfolio with 24 good quality problems, with at least 4 from each of chapter 0 through 4.

     * *Fail.* Don't meet the requirements for a pass.